danthareja/battleship-demo-prebuilt/README.md

-# battleship-demo-prebuilt
+# game-demos-prebuilt
-A prebuilt version of the Battleship demo, designed for easy UI testing.
+A prebuilt version of the Connect Four demo, designed for easy UI testing.

 ### Usage
 1. `npm i`